nyan-matt/me/src/pages/blog/extending-figma-auto-layout-beyond-components-page-template-design.md

 #### What is the advantage to this approach if most of my screen designs are static?
 Can I use this for responsive design?
 This depends on your circumstances - if you're designing a responsive app, it's common to implement screen designs at different breakpoints (desktop, tablet, mobile).
 While Figma's auto layout feature is useful, it's still not robust enough to handle a full-fledged responsive design as it doesn't support layout wrapping, conditional media queries, etc. For this reason, I don't think of this approach as a solution for responsive design.
 Instead, I would frame this as a way to make scaling designs and maintenance easier.

-As an example, I was recently working on a project for a desktop-only application that ships with it's own computer and monitor.
-The minumum requirements specfify a resolution which we target in our designs.
-While we have a good idea of the end-users environment, during usabiity testing, it was apparent that some participants would be using a lower resolution monitor or laptop.
+As an example, I was recently working on a project for a desktop-only application that ships with its own computer and monitor.
+The minimum requirements specify a resolution which we target in our designs.
+While we have a good idea of the end-users environment, during usability testing, it was apparent that some participants would be using a lower resolution monitor or laptop.
 Because of this, we needed to produce a prototype in a lower resolution than we target in our designs.
 Rather than manually adjusting dozens of screens and playing whack-a-mole with positioning, I just changed the parent frame dimensions and the contents of the design adjusted accordingly.
 This saved days of extra work and was an immediate return on investment.

-#### Can't I acheive similar results using grids and constraints?
+#### Can't I achieve similar results using grids and constraints?
-Yes, there are existing patterns that allow you to setup grids within frames and then apply contstraints with similar outcomes.
+Yes, there are existing patterns that allow you to set up grids within frames and then apply constraints with similar outcomes.
 Like the pattern outlined in this post, it can involve nested frames all with their own grids and constraint settings.
 Grids really shine when you want to distribute things evenly within a frame, but (in my opinion) don't offer the flexibility afforded by auto layout.

 #### Can you 'componentize' page templates?
 Yes, although you may want to first try this without componentizing (just use auto layout frames) to see if it fits your needs.
 When you choose to make something a component, you essentially surrender any structural updates to the child elements (unless they are all components themselves and you can update via component properties or visibility settings).